Another Book of Nothing Chapters 10-13:

 Bhagavad Gita 9:23

 At its best then, the religion known as Hinduism encompasses the whole gamut of human spiritual yearning and experience.
-Taken as a whole, it embraces monotheism, polytheism, both and neither - recognising God in any and every form from a stone to the most ethereal abstract principle having no form at all, being simultaneously both with form and without, or even neither one or the other and indescribable in words – but always, in the final analysis, as the name, manifestation or symbol of One Single Truth.
+Taken as a whole, it embraces monotheism, polytheism, both and neither - recognising God in any and every form from a simple stone or natural feature such as the River Ganges to the most ethereal abstract principle of having no form at all, being simultaneously both with form and without, or even neither one or the other and indescribable in words – but always, in the final analysis, as the name, manifestation or symbol of One Single Truth.
 Thus the incarnations, saints and sages of all religions are generally honoured and accepted in what may indeed be called a universal religion.

-In as much as devotion to God as a personal deity is not divorced from everyday human nature, taking the form of the familiar relationships of love, but directed towards the divine child, father, mother, playmate or indeed lover, so the array of Gods and Goddesses portray those archetypal human forms.
+In as much as loving devotion to God as a personal deity is not divorced from everyday human nature, taking the form of the familiar relationships of love being directed towards the divine child, father, mother, playmate or indeed lover, so also the array of Gods and Goddesses portray and embody these archetypal human forms.
 Indeed, Hindu philosophy ultimately renders every human activity divine as the “Lila” or play of God.
-Its cosmology of divine images and symbols provides pictorial delight, while the classical music of the Indian subcontinent, owing in fact as much to Muslim as to Hindu masters, sings the spirit of our emotions through from heart-piercing pathos to transcendent joy and the heavenly enjoyment of the Gods themselves.
-And yet it is understood that in its panoply of paintings, art and images, none can be found more vibrantly beautiful – and real - than that beheld in the devotee’s heart!
+Its cosmology of divine images and symbols provides pictorial delight, while the dancing and, in particular, the classical music of the Indian subcontinent, owing it must be said, as much to great Muslim as to Hindu masters, sings the spirit of our emotions through from heart-piercing pathos to transcendent bliss and the heavenly enjoyment of the Gods themselves.
+Yet, in its panoply of images and vivid portrayals of all the Gods and Goddesses, none can be found more vibrantly beautiful – and ultimately real - than that beheld in the devotee’s heart.

 In the human psyche it seems there has always been a desire to believe in the existence of beings with ‘super-human’ capacity and power over nature.
-Indeed, I dare to suggest that there has never been a society that did not idealize some such ‘god’ and such power is part and parcel of the very concept of any God.
-Where the excitement has faded in relation to traditional gods, that admiration, love and awe have been transferred as it were to local heroes, myths and legends, and any being, real or imagined, that transcends the normal limitations of human existence.
-In the absence of divine beings, the same kind of ‘idol worship’ is often centred on music, sports and movie stars, and fictitious characters such as the cartoon ‘super-heroes’ of America, Japan, and other places.
+Indeed, I dare to suggest that there has never been a society that did not conceive of some form of divine being, and such miraculous power is part and parcel of the very concept of any God.
+In those places where the excitement and belief has faded in relation to traditional gods and their exploits, that admiration, love and awe of them have been transferred as it were to local heroes and heroines, myths and legends, and any being, real or imagined, that transcends the normal limitations of human existence.
+Thus, in the absence of divine beings, this seemingly innate propensity for adoration often finds its outlet in music, sports and movie stars, and the awesome super-powers of fictitious characters such as the ‘super-heroes’ of America, Japan, and other places in their archetypal roles of fighting injustice and evil.

 Every such creature as is glorious, brilliant or powerful,